 We recommend companies use their recurring sales+marketing meetings to better define the requirements for a lead score model that is most likely to be adopted by Sales.
 Knowing precisely how the model will be used and surfaced will determine which trade-offs can be made.
 For example, I've seen companies hide the scores from reps to avoid having to debate why a lead is a 92 and another an 88… #facepalm

-Neural Nets were all the hype a couple of years ago and, while AI is no longer the hottest topic, there is still a lot of noise around Machine Learning.
-There is absolutely no need for any fancy algorithms in B2B sales.
+Neural Nets were all the hype a couple of years ago.
+AI and Machine Learning are the hottest topics of 2023.
+But there is absolutely no need for any fancy algorithms in B2B sales.
 The datasets are simply too small to warrant anything fancier than basic regression algorithms or maybe a kNN.

 I've spent the past 10 years building models for B2B and reading research papers on the lookout for a breakthrough but there hasn't been anything to date.
 If you're curious, the most interesting paper I've seen is how IBM built a size of wallet predictions (see here for the full paper).